By Laia Cardona, on 27 July 2021

 CPC = conversion rate x CPA

-The CTR (click through rate) is the percentage of users who click on an ad with respect to the total number of users who have seen it.
+The CTR (click through rate) is the percentage of users who click on an ad out of the total number of users who have seen it.
 In general, the better an advertisement is, the higher its CTR will be.

-In some PPC systems, the CTR is a determining metric for setting the price of an advertisement, since the system "rewards" ads that have higher quality and, therefore, higher CTR.
+In some PPC systems, the CTR is a determining metric for setting the price of an advertisement, since the system rewards ads that have higher quality and therefore a higher CTR.